 Mom suffocates baby son, kills self in murder-suicide

-YORK, Pa. - Police in York, Pennsylvania believe a 40-year-old mother intentionally suffocated her 1-year-old son before taking her own life in an apparent murder-suicide.
+YORK - Police in Pennsylvania are investigating after they say a 40-year-old mother intentionally suffocated her 1-year-old son before taking her own life in an apparent murder-suicide.

-The bodies were found Monday by police, who were sent to the home on a welfare check.
+The bodies were found by officers who were dispatched to Sheri Shermeyer's Shrewsbury Township home for a welfare check on Monday afternoon.

+Shermeyer was found lying in her bed, dead from an apparent self-inflicted gunshot wound to the head.
+Police say the woman intentionally suffocated her son, John, who most likely died of asphyxiation.

+A coroner was sent to the home just before 2 p.m.
+Autopsies are scheduled for Wednesday.

 More News